intel/nauta/docs/user-guide/actions/getting_started.md

 The following provides a brief example of running inference using the batch command.
 For more information, refer to [Evaluating Experiments with Inference Testing](inference_testing.md).

-Before running the `batch` command, you need to copy `protobuf` requests to input storage, because  they need to be accessed by the prediction instance too.
+Before running the `batch` command, copy `protobuf` requests to input storage, because  they need to be accessed by the prediction instance too.

 Execute these commands: